numman-ali/opencode-openai-codex-auth/README.md

 ### ⚠️ REQUIRED: Use Pre-Configured File

 **YOU MUST use [`config/full-opencode.json`](./config/full-opencode.json)** - this is the only officially supported configuration:
-- 18 pre-configured model variants (GPT 5.2, GPT 5.1, Codex, Codex Max, Codex Mini)
+- 22 pre-configured model variants (GPT 5.2, GPT 5.2 Codex, GPT 5.1, Codex, Codex Max, Codex Mini)
 - Image input support enabled for all models
 - Optimal configuration for each reasoning level
 - All variants visible in the opencode model selector